Blog/Technology

 • Purchase order:

-• The purchase order is the result of a purchase decision, which can come from any department or team in an organization.
-The purchase order is the final result after approvals from various hierarchies based on the organizational structure and is typically created and executed by the purchase team.
-In smaller organizations, the team leads may have execution authority to purchase.
+The purchase order is the result of a purchase decision, which can come from any department or team in an organization.
+The purchase order is the final result after approvals from stakeholders based on need.
+This PO is typically created and executed by the purchase team, in smaller organizations, the team leads may have execution authority to purchase.

 • Vendor invoice:

-• Vendor invoice is raised by the seller of goods/ services and is generated at the time of delivery to receive the payment.
-This invoice is then received by the accounts payable team, and is processed either through 2 way matching or 3 way matching.
+Vendor invoice is raised by the seller of goods/ services and is generated at the time of delivery to receive the payment.
+This invoice is then received by the accounts payable team, and is processed through record matching with the PO.

 2 Way Match Process: Key Steps